 Southeast of the palace is the Cross Complex, which has three temples situated around a plaza that were built by King Pakal’s son, King K’inich Kan B’ahlam II, called Lord Serpent-Jaguar II.
 You may hear the fascinating roars of nearby howler monkeys while exploring this area.

-The three temples are dedicated to three deities.
-The shrines inside are said to symbolize steam baths symbolizing the birthplace of each god.
+The three temples, each dedicated to a different deity of the triad, have shrines symbolizing steam baths — which were places of birth.
+Hence the temples are believed to symbolize the birthplace of each god.
 The three temples also have reliefs thought to depict scenes involving King Serpent-Jaguar.

 East of the plaza is the Temple of the Foliated Cross.
 This temple has a stone tablet with a cross-like detail and other figures.
 North of the plaza is the largest structure within the Cross Complex: the Temple of the Cross.
 One of the two stone tablets inside is said to depict a god smoking tobacco.